This Is Us Recap: The Head and the Heart

 • Never in my wildest dreams did I think we’d be talking about Ron Howard so much here: Kevin discovers that his big movie had some major changes and several roles were completely cut out.
 After a pep talk from Toby, Kevin calls up Mr. Howard to say that cutting the role is his loss.
 Only, that’s not the case at all!
 Kevin is brilliant in the film and Ron thinks it is going to be huge.

 • What is Kevin’s deal with hotel maids?
-First, there’s the maid pre-breakdown, and now this poor woman who Kevin has count the bottles of alcohol in the mini-bar to bear witness to his defeat of temptation.
+First, there’s the maid pre-breakdown, and now this poor woman that Kevin has count the bottles of alcohol in the mini-bar to bear witness to his defeat of temptation.
 Leave these women alone, they are working!

 • “Randy … can I call you Randy?”
 “No.”